A. Vafiadis & Company

 Palermo, Sicily, Italy

 - Edizione F. Verderosa, Palermo

-Francesco Verderosa, Palermo published local topographicals into the divided-back era.
+Francesco Verderosa, Palermo published local topographicals into the divided-back era, many of them produced by Purger of Munich.
 In 1920 he was at 364 Corso [now via ?]
 Vittorio Emanuele.
 Palermo is the capital of the Italian island of Sicily.

 Frederick Vester & Company

 - Edition Fr.
 Vester & Co., Jerusalem.